Khor Virap, Areni, Noravank, Goris (overnight), Tatev, Karahunj (Zorats Karer)

-Day 1: The first destination of our trip is the pearl of medieval Armenian architecture Tatev Monastery was built in the 9th-13th centuries.
+The next destination is another famous monument of medieval Armenian architecture - Tatev Monastery, which was built in the 9th-13th centuries.
 In translation from the old Armenian (grabar) "tatev" means "give wings".
 Indeed, located at a great height, it seems that Tatev stretches upward to the sky.
 The walls seem to be a natural extension of the rock that raises it so high.
 Thanks to the construction of the Wings of Tatev, the longest cable car in the world (5.7 km), the complex has become one of the most visited places in Armenia.
-After visitnig Tatev we will drive to Stepanakert, the capital of Artsakh (Nagorno Karabagh), where we will stop for overnight.

 For booking click on the price